Winemakers, Enologist, Vineyard Experts

 After graduating in 2000, Nick began his career in the vineyard at Les Bourgeois Winery in Rocheport, Missouri, and was quickly promoted to Vineyard Manager in 2001.
-Also in 2001 Nick started his own wine grape vineyard in Etlah, Missouri, which he owns and operates with his wife Stephanie and two children.
-In 2007 Nick joined Stone Hill Winery’s viticulture team as Assistant Vineyard Manager.
-He was promoted to Vineyard Manager in 2010.
-Nick currently manages a staff of 18 and oversees more than 180 acres of the finest wine grapes in Missouri Wine Country, consisting of 11 different grape varieties spread among seven Hermann-area vineyards.
+Also, in 2001 Nick started his own wine grape vineyard in Etlah, Missouri, which he owns and operates with his wife Stephanie and three children.
+In 2007 Nick joined Stone Hill Winery’s viticulture team as Assistant Vineyard Manager, he was promoted to Vineyard Manager in 2010.
+Nick currently manages a staff of 18 and oversees more than 180 acres of the finest wine grapes in Missouri Wine Country, consisting of 12 different grape varieties spread among seven Hermann-area vineyards.

-In Nick’s free time he enjoys four wheeling with his family, target shooting and working on the family farm.
+In Nick’s free time he enjoys spending time with his family, target shooting, and working on the family farm.